Must-have Travel Accessories for Long Flights

 A passport case doesn’t really help you travel, but it does help protect your passport from spills or accidents that happen inside of your bag or around you while you have your passport out.

-Having a passport case is also a great way to stay organized and keep any additional travel documents, like connection flight tickets, visa information and other IDs all in one place.
+Having a passport wallet is also a great way to stay organized and keep any additional travel documents, like connection flight tickets, visa information and other IDs all in one place.
 We keep entry papers, vaccine cards, boarding passes and other documents all inside a shared passport case.

 I wish I had a sandwich box or some other more secure bags to keep my sandwich in, and something collapsible and foldable would’ve been amazing.